LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

         uint256 tokenId,
         uint256 price
     ) external {
-        // Cannot create a listing to sell NFT for < 0 ETH require(price > 0, "MRKT: Price must be > 0");
+        // There must be a price of a listing require(price > 0, "MRKT: Price must be > 0");

-        // If listing already existed, listing.price != 0
+        // Listing must not already exist
         require(
             listings[nftAddress][tokenId].price == 0,
             "MRKT: Already listed"
         );

-        // Check caller is owner of NFT, and has approved
+        // Caller must be owner of the NFT, and has approved
         // the marketplace contract to transfer on their behalf IERC721 nftContract = IERC721(nftAddress);
         require(nftContract.ownerOf(tokenId) == msg.sender, "MRKT: Not the owner");